Welcome to Taiwan’s Hiking Paradise!

 Bring warm clothes and rain gear.
 Yes, even in summer.
 It’s not uncommon for the temperature at Hehuanshan to be around 5 to 10 degree Celcius in summer months when it’s 35 degrees on the western plains at sea level.
 Add to this a little bit of rain and/or wind if you’re riding a scooter and you can imagine how bad things can get.

 There are three places where you can get food and drinks in the Mt.
-Hehuan area: 3158m Cafe at the visitor center, the restaurant at Song Syue Lodge, and Acacia Hill Station for snacks and coffee.
-For real restaurants, Cingjing Farm is your best option.
+Hehuan area: the visitor center (just past Wuling), the restaurant at Song Syue Lodge, and Hehuanshan Service Station (just before the North Peak trailhead).

 Song Syue Lodge 松雪樓